Promoting British Values at Bedgrove Junior School:-

 We have a Pupil Parliament where one representative from each class is elected to participate in Pupil Parliament meetings.
 These meetings provide a way for children’s voices to be heard and for their opinions to influence important decisions made in the school.
 Pupil parliament representatives hold meetings where their peers can discuss key elements of school life including those issues they wish to be raised in Pupil Parliament meetings.

 There are also numerous opportunities that are provided for children to exercise a vote, whether it is choosing school team captains or making more simple day-to-day choices.
 When important votes take place in the UK, such as a general election or referendum, we make sure pupils are informed about the issues involved and have the chance to debate the questions together, with teachers taking an impartial role as facilitator of these debates.
-We recently held our own general election in school at the same time as the country election.
+Previously we held our own general election in school at the same time as the country election.

 We actively teach children about their rights and responsibilities as British Citizens, both on a national level and global level.
 This is underpinned by school assemblies that often look at issues surrounding human rights across the globe.